exoplatform/exo-documentation/docs/Manage-Space.rst

           Show More bar will appear at the page bottom.
 Click Show More to see more members.

+.. note:: In the space seeting, you can have an idea about the space template
+          for your space, the Space template pulldown will display the selected template and the pulldown will be disabled.

 **Others**

    When a new space is created: